apache/iceberg-python/mkdocs/docs/how-to-release.md

 ### Remove Deprecated APIs

 Before running the release candidate, we want to remove any APIs that were marked for removal under the `@deprecated` tag for this release.
+See [#1269](https://github.com/apache/iceberg-python/pull/1269).

 For example, the API with the following deprecation tag should be removed when preparing for the 0.2.0 release.